-- a) service provision makes available to the user the operations necessary to obtain the service; - b) service production transforms a space link channel to an RCF channel, possibly using the service provision and production of another SLE provider or the equivalent capability.
+- a) service provision makes available to the user the operations necessary to obtain the service; - b) service production transforms the RF channel to the RAF data channel.

-Certain configuration parameters are associated with provision of RCF services, while others are associated with production.
-Changes to RCF provision configuration parameters (e.g., global-VCID) affect only a single service instance; the values of such parameters are initialized by service management when the service instance is created, but may be modified subsequently by the user through RCF service operations specified in this Recommendation.
-Changes to RCF production configuration parameters (e.g., bit rate, frame length, coding type) potentially affect multiple service instances or potentially impact SLE Complex resources; consequently, those parameters may be modified only through service management.
+Certain configuration parameters are associated with provision of RAF service while others are associated with production.
+Changes to RAF provision configuration parameters (e.g., quality of service) affect only a single service instance; the values of such parameters are initialized by service management when the service instance is created but may be modified subsequently by the user through RAF service operations specified in this Recommended Standard.
+Changes to RAF production configuration parameters (e.g., bit rate, frame length, coding type) potentially affect multiple service instances or potentially impact SLE Complex resources; consequently, those parameters may be modified only through service management.

-RCF service may be user-initiated (i.e., the user invokes the bind operation) or provider-initiated (i.e., the provider invokes the bind operation).
-A particular instance of RCF service shall support either user initiation or provider initiation but not both.
+RAF service may be user-initiated (i.e., the user invokes the bind operation) or provider-initiated (i.e., the provider invokes the bind operation).
+A particular instance of RAF service shall support either user initiation or provider initiation but not both.
 The form of initiation that applies to a particular service instance is set by service management.

 The SLE Reference Model defines two delivery modes: online delivery mode and offline delivery mode.
 Online delivery mode indicates that the provision of service is generally coincident in time with the space link session, whereas offline delivery mode indicates that the telemetry frames acquired during a space link session are provided to the user some time after the end of the space link session.
 Within the online delivery mode, the SLE Reference Model defines two quality factors: timeliness and completeness.
-Within this RCF service specification, the two variants of online delivery are regarded distinct delivery modes: online timely and online complete.
+Within this RAF service specification, the two variants of online delivery are regarded distinct delivery modes: online timely and online complete.
 Both assume the use of a reliable communications service.
-They differ in that the timely mode allows for the controlled discarding of telemetry frames at the application layer if it is not possible to deliver those telemetry frames within a certain amount of time after they are acquired from the space link (e.g., because of communications service backlog).
-While the RCF service is defined for the complete online delivery mode, the timely online delivery mode, or the offline delivery mode, any particular instance of RCF service shall support only one of those modes.
+They differ in that the timely mode allows for the controlled discarding of telemetry frames at the application layer if it is not possible to deliver those frames within a certain amount of time after they are acquired from the space link (e.g., because of communications service backlog).
+While the RAF service is defined for the complete online delivery mode, the timely online delivery mode, or the offline delivery mode, any particular instance of RAF service shall support only one of those modes.
 The delivery mode applicable to a particular service instance is set by service management.